ar5had/node-notes/README.md

 Note that you will probably need to data.toString() to convert from a Buffer.

-**QUICK NOTES**
+**NOTE:**

-  1.In case of concatStream we dont have "error" argument in callback so error might be handled by res.on("error", ...)
+  * In case of concatStream we dont have "error" argument in callback so error might be handled by res.on("error", ...)

-  2.In case of bl we have used toString even when we have setEncoding for response stream because 'bl(callback)' creates another stream whose encoding is not set so a way to do so is :
+  * In case of bl we have used toString even when we have setEncoding for response stream because 'bl(callback)' creates another stream whose encoding is not set so a way to do so is :
   ```js
   var http = require('http');